cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-This pattern matches only the node name of the file, not its path.

 #### path_name

+**Description**: List of pathnames to match acceptable target

+Path name and leaf name can be conveniently tested for separately by use
+of appropriate regular expressions.

 **Type**: `slist`

 **Allowed input range**: `"?(/.*)`

-**Description**: List of pathnames to match acceptable target

 **Example**: